jmfieldman/TheseusAndTheMinotaur/design/01-core-mechanics.md

   (the Minotaur does not accumulate missed steps).
 - **Intermediate capture:** If the Minotaur lands on Theseus' tile after step 1, the player loses immediately -- the Minotaur does not take step 2.
-- **Environmental immunity:** The Minotaur ignores hazards that would kill Theseus.
-However, some features may **block** the Minotaur's movement (e.g. a wall that appears during environment phase) or **freeze** the Minotaur (causing it to forfeit steps).
+- **Environmental immunity:** The Minotaur ignores all hazards that would kill Theseus.
+Features may **block** the Minotaur's movement (e.g. a wall that appears during environment phase), but the Minotaur is never frozen, stunned, or otherwise incapacitated.

-### 5.3 Minotaur Freeze

-When the Minotaur is frozen (by an environmental feature):

-- The Minotaur forfeits all remaining steps for the current turn.
-- The freeze has a defined duration (number of turns).
-- While frozen, the Minotaur is visually distinct (ice effect, chains, etc.) so the player can clearly see the state.

 ## 6. Environment Phase